enviodev/docs/blog/2023-12-19-envio-community-update-5.md

 ### Reflection

 In 2023, our journey was defined by a series of strategic version releases, each contributing to Envio’s evolution.
-Beginning with v0.0.16, our focus on security and user experience set the stage for subsequent advancements.

 Versions from v0.0.20 to v0.0.24 showcased our commitment to performance optimization and ecosystem growth.
 These releases introduced significant improvements in [Hypersync](https://docs.envio.dev/docs/hypersync) performance allowing 100x faster sync speeds than JSON-RPC, and innovative features like our no-code [Contract Import](https://docs.envio.dev/docs/contract-import) tool that allows users to generate and index an existing contract that has been deployed on the blockchain, and with the addition of expanded support for diverse networks.

 Continuing the momentum, v0.0.25 refined existing features, resolving challenges like tuples in event parameters.
 In addition, the 'envio dev' command was optimized for efficient codegen management, demonstrating Envio's responsiveness to our user's needs.

 The latest release, v0.0.26, introduced "TestHelpers" for enhanced unit testing and extended contract-import functionality, supporting multiple contracts across chains and expanding Envio’s ecosystem horizons with the chains supported by Hypersync.
 We’ve also added significant updates to existing networks and added new and enhanced Hypersync support for [Lukso](https://lukso.network/), [OkbcTestnet](https://www.okx.com/), Holesky, and [GnosisChiado](https://docs.gnosischain.com/about/networks/chiado). ⚡⚡⚡

-Collectively, these versions represent a dynamic platform that has evolved strategically, showcasing Envio's dedication to excellence, innovation, and developer satisfaction.

 Envio Hypersync is now supported across 25+ EVM blockchains.
 For a full list of currently supported chains on Hypersync visit our [docs](https://docs.envio.dev/docs/hypersync).